bernwo/AP3082-XY-Model/README.md

 * number of points between $`T_\mathrm{init}`$ and $`T_\mathrm{final}`$, $`\tau_n=15`$
 * coupling constant, $`J=1`$

+**Note**: The observables were calculated by averaging over a temporal ensemble in the time-range after the equilibrating time, i.e. the *extra time*, τ_extra.

 ### Results: *Normalised* magnetisation squared

 Using the set-up as described above, we obtain the following result for the normalised magnetisation squared.